 Elizabeth Monier is an Assistant Professor of Modern Arabic Studies.
-She specialises in the modern history and politics of the Middle East and has a particular interest in Egypt, Oman, the UAE, Iraq and Kuwait.
-She has previously held fellowships at Cambridge, the London School of Economics and Political Science, GIGA's Middle East Institute and the University of Warwick and was a research associate at Darwin College, Cambridge.
-She completed her PhD in Politics and International Studies at the University of Cambridge in 2011.
+She specialises in the modern politics and history of the Middle East and has a particular interest in the geopolitics of Egypt and the GCC states.
+She has previously held fellowships at Cambridge, the London School of Economics and Political Science, GIGA's Middle East Institute and the University of Warwick.
+She holds a PhD in Politics and International Studies from the University of Cambridge and is a member of the Cambridge Interfaith Research Forum.

-Her current research includes a project on nations, state-building and the inclusion of minorities, focusing mainly on constitutional development in early twentieth century Egypt and Iraq.
-She is also developing several different projects related to the contemporary identity politics, cultural practices and history of minoritised groups in the Middle East, as well as notions of insecurity and mobilisations of the concept of tolerance and public diplomacy in the Arab Gulf states, focusing on Kuwait, Oman, the UAE and Bahrain.
-Her teaching interests are focused on connecting the study of the Middle East with global history and politics.
+Her current research includes a project on nations, state-building and the inclusion of minorities in Egypt and Iraq.
+She is also developing several different projects related to geopolitics, security and diplomacy and the Middle East in the global order.
+Her teaching interests are focused on connecting the study of the Middle East with developments in global history and politics.

 Dr Monier teaches undergraduate and postgraduate courses in the history and politics of the modern Middle East, in particular, the Arab world